beeper/mac-registration-provider/README.md

 # mac-registration-provider
 A small service that generates iMessage registration data on a Mac.
-If you do not have access to Beeper Cloud, you can use this to generate a iMessage Registration Code and use it in Beeper Mini.
+If you do not have access to Beeper Cloud, you can use this to generate an iMessage registration code and use it in Beeper Mini.

 ## Supported MacOS versions
 The tool is currently quite hacky, so it only works on specific versions of macOS.